mohammadalihumayun/spatial_AE/README.md

 The implementaion has following three code files, for the simulations and evaluation of the AE model.

-`dlmodels.py` containing modules for implementation of the proposed and benchmark deep learning models
+* `dlmodels.py` containing modules for implementation of the proposed and benchmark deep learning models
-`simulations.py` file to run the experiments
+* `simulations.py` file to run the experiments and save the results
-`display_results.py` file to plot the results graphically
+* `display_results.py` file to plot the results graphically and save as figures

 # Running the simulations